-Where submissions are received after the 15 May in any year the Chief Executive Officer is to reject the request and refer the matter to the Deputy CEO for the mid-year review.
+Where submissions are received after the 15 May in any year the Chief Executive Officer is to reject the request and refer the matter to the Executive Manager of Financial Services for the mid-year review.

 HEAD OF POWER: Local Government Financial Management Regulations Part 2 5. (g), Local Government Act 1995.